 Guénon’s answer: H.P.B was a master at suggestion (a hypnotist), with aiding confederates and dupes.

 Le théosophisme: Histoire d’une pseudo-religion does raise some legitimate points to consider, and there are problems, but it is conjectural.
 You would have to already believe she was just a dupe.

 The Miracle Club in Cairo

-Vera Petrovna de Zhelihovsky relays, in her letters sent to her by her sister, Helena Petrovna Blavatsky.
-Helena P. Blavatsky says to Vera:
+Vera Petrovna de Zhelihovsky relays in her letters sent to her by her sister, Blavatsky.
+H.P.B. says to Vera:

 “Humanity has lost its faith and its higher ideals; materialism and pseudo-science have slain them.
 The children of this age have no longer faith; they demand proof, proof founded on a scientific basis – and they shall have it.
 Theosophy, the source of all human religions, will give it to them.”
 (Vera Petrovna de Zhelihovsky, “Helena Petrovna Blavatsky,” Lucifer, London, Nov.
 15, 1894, April 15, 1895)

 Soon after, Vera says her sister began sending letters more on the abuses of spiritism, spiritual materialism, medium séances, etc.